pravin-sharma/Hotel-Castlevania/README.md

 # Hotel-Castlevania
-A static hotel page made responsive using floats & media queries
+A Responsive hotel website using css floats & media queries